 Letters of Recommendation are accepted through the AMCAS letter service.
 In order for your file to be reviewed by the Committee on Admissions at the Stritch School of Medicine (SSOM), letters of recommendation are required from the following sources:

-1. Either a packet from your Premedical Committee OR
+1. Either a packet from your Premedical Committee (A single committee letter without complete corresponding letters from faculty does not constitute a packet) OR

 2. Two science faculty letters and one non-science faculty letter.
-A letter from your premedical or academic advisor is optional.
+If option 2 is selected, a letter from your premedical or academic advisor is optional.

 3. If you have transferred during your undergraduate career, please request at least one letter from a faculty member at each school you attended.
 These letters may fulfill part of the requirements stated in number 2 above, or they may be submitted in addition to those requirements.
-If you feel the faculty members at some schools can no longer supply meaningful evaluations, please send a letter stating so.
+If you feel the faculty members at some schools can no longer supply meaningful evaluations, please explain this on your supplemental application.

 4. If you are or were a graduate student, please request a letter from your graduate advisor and any appropriate professors.
 These letters should be submitted in addition to the requirements stated in 1, 2 and 3 above.

 If your school has a system for premedical advising and evaluation and you do not submit material through the system, you must explain your reasons for not doing so.
-Also, if you are unable to submit any one of the required letters, explain your reasons in writing when you return the Evaluation Inventory Form.
+Also, if you are unable to submit any one of the required letters, explain your reasons on your supplemental application.